lursight/runem/README.md

 #### 4.2.2 Exclude slow phases temporarily

-If you have 4 stages `bootstrap`, `pre-run`, `reformat`, `test` and `verify` phase, and are tightly iterating and focusing on the 'test-coverage' aspect of the test-phase, then you do not care about formating as long as you can see your coverage results ASAP.
-However if your test-coverage starts passing then you will care about subsequent stages, so you can exlude the slower reformat-stage with the following and everything else will run.
+If you have 4 stages `bootstrap`, `pre-run`, `reformat`, `test` and `verify` phase, and are tightly iterating and focusing on the 'test-coverage' aspect of the test-phase, then you do not care about formatting as long as you can see your coverage results ASAP.
+However if your test-coverage starts passing then you will care about subsequent stages, so you can exclude the slower reformat-stage with the following and everything else will run.

 ```bash
 runem --not-phase pre-run reformat